vivaserver/ansible-playbooks/README.markdown

 # Homegrown Ansible playbooks

 Tested on Ubuntu 12.04 using Vagrant with the LXC provider plugin.
 Laptop provisioning tested on ElementaryOS 0.2 "Luna".

-## Provision an ElementaryOS development laptop
+## Provision an elementaryOS development laptop

+Just execute the developer role against a local elementaryOS host:

     # 1. add "localhost" to /etc/ansible/hosts
     # 2. install "ssh" package